alan-turing-institute/data-safe-haven/processes/provider-overview.md

 A time limited or one-time access token, providing write-only access to the secure transfer volume should be granted to the Dataset Provider Representative via the web framework to deposit the dataset.

-The Research Manager may remind the Dataset Provider Representative that this has been activated by a phone call or email, but the details for access must only be provided in the management framework, not over other channels.

 Software library distributions
 ------------------------------